It is required to link your show to a homepage for important reasons:

 - Short, descriptive title of the podcast.
 This should closely match the user-visible title.

 - URL of the podcast's RSS feed.
 The feed must be accessible by Google (not behind a firewall or blocked in any other way).
-If the served feed changes later, you don't need to worry about updating this.
+If the served feed changes later, you don't need to worry about updating this value later.
 Tips for hosting service users.

 Note that a page can have only one